 How to Make the Most of HL7

-By sending messages in this HL7 format, people that work at one hospital or clinic can communicate effectively with anyone who also uses the HL7 standards, improving efficiency and understanding and making sure that their patients receive excellent care based on accurate information, no matter where they roam.
+By sending messages in this HL7 format, people that work at one hospital or clinic can communicate effectively with anyone who also uses the HL7 standards, improving efficiency and understanding and making sure that their patients receive excellent care based on accurate clinical and administrative data, no matter where they roam.

 The HL7 Experts You Need